 Alma is my mother’s middle name and in Not At All, Alma Tanger, marches her way into chapter four of Not At All.
 Alma Tanger is a retired pediatric office manager of one of the largest medical practices in Raleigh, North Carolina.
 After losing her husband to a sudden heart attack ten years ago, she became indispensable to doctors and patients alike.
 We meet her lugging a box of dusty knick-knacks.
 Rachel, a neighbor, in need of her village, stops to help.
 Alma challenges Rachel to think beyond what is comfortable and be willing to take on the challenges she was created to tackle.
 Alma is always looking for a way to bless others.
 And of course, she is trained up in the Heimlich Maneuver, First Aid, CPR, and other life-saving skills.

 Are you trained up?
 Would you know what to do if someone was choking?
 What if the person was pregnant or a baby?
 I’d love to send you a simple one-pager on how to help someone who is choking.
-Send me a note through the Contact page or sign up for my newsletter.
-Print it out, post it on your fridge, and pray you never need to use it.
+Send me a note through the Contact page.

 Have you ever had to save someone or be saved?
 Let us know in the comments below.

 In Ephesians 2:10 we are reminded we are created in beauty and prepared in advance for good works.
 Hallelujah.